 In normal situations and ideal road surface conditions, using your brakes seems straightforward enough: you press down on the pedal when you want to slow down.
 However, it gets more complicated when driving on slippery surfaces or when handling emergency situations.
 This is when poor braking technique causes accidents.
 Here are five tips on safe braking:

-If another motorist’s bad driving injured you in an accident, seek the legal advice of experienced Columbia accident lawyers.
+If another motorist’s bad driving injured you in an accident, seek the legal advice of experienced South Carolina car accident lawyers.
 For a free no obligation consultation regarding your case, contact us.